jedrzejpolaczek/trigger_reducer/README.md

 # THOUGHTS
 ## Thought process behind creating the application
 ### More general
+Due to my ADHD it's hard to describe Thought process.
+Is mamy od them first and ideas poping like  bubbles in soda but how bubbles in after the while their become more "steady".
-I thought about problems of every people (I am one of them after all!) that can be solved "pro bono".
+Then I concentrate on one area and thought about problems of every people (I am one of them after all!) that can be solved.
+In these case I brainstorm many ideas and after that I starter to "thinkn in the way" od the problem for example I am getting up and browse news.
+In the bacground I am still hyped on news technologie so ideas how się this technology to what I am currently doing naturalny pop up.
 ### In details
 0. (in bacground): brainstorming all the time and writing down all ideas.
 1. Read what about OpenAI.